Property Division: What You Need To Know

 While this may seem simple, that isn’t always the case.
 For example, perhaps you bought your house before you met your partner.
 You married, they moved in and stayed there throughout the duration of your relationship.
 They may feel entitled to a portion of the property.
 Perhaps you renovated the house and their money was used to do so.
 Who gets it then?
 This is where we can step in.
 As strong women, our firm understands how important it is to fight for what is rightfully yours.

 We will always do whatever we can to resolve a dispute amicably.
 When that can’t be done, we will take the necessary steps to do what is in your best interest.
-To schedule a consultation, call our office in Alamo Heights at 210-761-6184 or fill out our contact form.
+To schedule a consultation, call our office in San Antonio at 210-761-6184 or fill out our contact form.
 We can help you move on.